 Only Control Room managed OAuth connections are supported.
 See Use OAuth connection for more information.

-The trigger listens for When new record is inserted event in the Incidents table of the monitored ServiceNow instance.
-When a new incident is created, the trigger starts the Message Box action.
-The automation displays a message box with the configured text.
+When you click Run > Run with triggers, the system activates the trigger and the trigger starts listening for When new record is inserted event in the Incidents table of the monitored ServiceNow instance.
+When a new incident with incident number INC0010015 is created, the trigger starts the Message Box action.
+A message box is displayed with window title as ServiceNow Trigger and message as INC0010015.